Check out the blog post of our student Gineen Sidara

 In addition, LdM offers excursions to Rome, Venice and several other locations of interest.

-Cost includes Lorenzo de’ Medici tuition and homestay fees (double accommodation), meals, cell phone, airport pick-up, city visits, textbooks, two excursions, health insurance and UHM Study Abroad and student visa fees.
+Cost includes Lorenzo de’ Medici tuition and homestay fees, meals, airport pick-up, city visits, textbooks, two excursions, health insurance and UHM Study Abroad and student visa fees.
 Additional expenses could include lab fees.
-Students who opt for a single room will pay a supplement.

 Roundtrip airfare between Honolulu and Florence is not included; students have the option of taking the flight arranged by Third Eye Travel or making their own travel arrangements.